victorfyonemoto/install-packages-script/README.md

 `sudo ./install.sh`

 Some steps require user confirmation, so be aware of this, if you want to avoid this, make changes to the script!

+Feel free to make suggestions for this repository